Frequently Asked Questions

 Additional information on the requirements for Waivers of Competition and Sole Source purchases can be found in section 7B and 7C of the Procurement Services Procedures Manual.

-Piggyback (or adoptable) contracts are existing contracts awarded by other public agencies or cooperative purchasing groups that the university can use to procure goods or services at any dollar level without additional competition.
+Piggyback (or adoptable) contracts are existing contracts that were formally solicited and awarded by other public agencies or cooperative purchasing groups that the university can use to procure goods or services at any dollar level without additional competition.
 Although Procurement Services makes the final determination whether a contract can be piggybacked, some factors to consider include similarity in scope of work, pricing, and whether the contract is active.
-Please see our piggyback contract communication for more information.
+Please see our Procurement Manual for more information.

 Be sure to attach the original solicitation document and awarded supplier’s response to the solicitation to the piggyback requisition or contract.
 Procurement Services can review the contract and accompanying information prior to requisition or contract input—reach out to us at procurement@ucf.edu.

-25. When can I use a PCard versus a purchase order?
+24. When can I use a university issued credit card (expense card or procurement card) versus a purchase order?

-Generally a PCard should be used for non-travel purchases $1,000 or less, with some exceptions (e.g., the supplier doesn’t accept PCards, the item is on the PCard Prohibited Uses list).
-When submitting a requisition for goods or services for less than $1,000, use standard comment DEP-D017.
+Generally an expense card should be used for non-travel purchases $5,000 or less, with some exceptions (e.g., the supplier doesn’t accept credit cards, the item is on the Prohibited Uses list).

-Requisitions can be used for any purchases over $1,000.
-A PCard can be used for most purchases that aren’t included in the PCard Prohibited Uses list, subject to the single transaction limit and credit limit for that cardholder; however, all transactions over $5,000 require a purchase order first.
-See the UCF Financials Addy Notes page for instructions on linking a PCard transaction to a PO.
-Contact the PCard department for questions on using PCards and Procurement Services for questions about submitting requisitions for goods and services.
+A procurement card can be used for most purchases that aren’t included in the Prohibited Uses list, subject to the single transaction limit and credit limit for that cardholder; however, all transactions over $5,000 require a purchase order first.
+See How to Make a Purchase in Workday for additional information.
+Contact the CardPro department for questions on using credit cards and Procurement Services for questions about submitting requisitions for goods and services.

 Still have questions?
 Please send an email to procurement@ucf.edu.